 Who are your competitors?
 And how do you plan to stay in the game?

 Maxim Avdeev: We can outline two different groups of our competitors – direct and indirect.
 In terms of direct, it is internal R&D bank departments and APIBank (their business model is also building a marketplace).
 Our key differentiator is the absence of an anchor bank.
 We are open to the whole market and ready to scale.
 On the other hand, there are indirect competitors as we integrate solutions from different market segments, we have a variety of competitors.
 For example, we are integrating brokerage service ITI Capital, in this case, we have competitors on this market, like, for example, ‘Kit Finance.’
 Or when we are integrating our OCR service, we have such competitors on this market, like ‘ABBEY FlexiCapture.’
-We can continue this list by loyalty services, payment links, etc.
+We can continue this list with loyalty services, payment links, etc.